odota/core/WEBHOOKS.md

 * League ID
 * Team ID

-You can subscribe to any combination of the above criteria and ofcourse, multiple of the same ones.
+You can subscribe to any combination of the above criteria and of course, multiple of the same ones.
 Each time a match is scanned or parsed that contains a player, league, team whose ID you've subscribed to, the result will get posted to your webhook.
 It has the same format a call to the